-- The lifter approaches the barbell and sets the feet

-- Then adopts the starting position

-- Inflate chest; set back

-- Shoulders are in advance of the bar

-- Arms are straight - Eyes are focused straight ahead - Weight is distributed evenly - It is imperative to push with the feet initially and as the barbell passes the knees acceleration should constantly increase - The lifter then extends the body upward in a violent motion - The shoulders shrug, the arms are straight and the weight shifts from the heels to the ball of the feet - The lifter will exert so much force that it will continue to rise while he pulls herself underneath the barbell - After jumping under the bar, the lifter will receive the barbell at arms' length
+- The lifter approaches the barbell and sets the feet - Then adopts the starting position - Inflate chest; set back - Shoulders are in advance of the bar - Arms are straight - Eyes are focused straight ahead - Weight is distributed evenly - It is imperative to push with the feet initially and as the barbell passes the knees acceleration should constantly increase - The lifter then extends the body upward in a violent motion - The shoulders shrug, the arms are straight and the weight shifts from the heels to the ball of the feet. - The lifter will exert so much force that it will continue to rise while jumping underneath the barbell. - After jumping under the bar, the lifter will receive the barbell at arms' length and proceed into a full squatting position and stabilize the system (bar and body) in the bottom position. - Upon acquisition of a stable posture, the athlete will rise out of the squat into a standing position. - In a controlled manner, the bar is then allowed to return to the floor by stepping out from beneath while maintaining hand contact with the bar to ensure its proper and safe return.

-Power Clean
+Clean

-- The lifter approaches the barbell and sets the feet - Then adopts the starting position - Inflate chest; set back - Shoulders are in advance of the bar. - Arms are straight - Eyes are focused straight ahead - Weight is distributed evenly - It is imperative to push with the feet initially and as the barbell passes the knees acceleration should constantly increase - The lifter then extends the body upward in a violent motion - The shoulders shrug, the arms are straight and the weight shifts from the heels to the ball of the feet - After the lifter finishes the pull, she pulls herself under the bar and catches it in the receiving position - The bar should rest across the shoulders and clavicles while keeping the chest and elbows elevated
+- The lifter approaches the barbell and sets the feet - Then adopts the starting position - Inflate chest; set back - Shoulders are in advance of the bar - Arms are straight - Eyes are focused straight ahead - Weight is distributed evenly - It is imperative to push with the feet initially and as the barbell passes the knees acceleration should constantly increase - The lifter then extends the body upward in a violent motion - The shoulders shrug, the arms are straight and the weight shifts from the heels to the ball of the feet - After the lifter finishes the pull, the athlete pulls under the bar and catches it in the receiving position - The bar should rest across the shoulders and clavicles while keeping the chest and elbows elevated, while moving into a full squatting position. - When a stable posture is established, the athlete will rise to the standing position and then return the bar to the floor safely.